adle15/roti-public/README.md

 # Gemini Chatbot with Langchain, Streamlit & pgvector

 This is a Streamlit-based chatbot application powered by Google Gemini and vector similarity search using `pgvector`.
-It supports file interactions, document embedding, and dynamic response generation with adjustable parameters (e.g., temperature, top-k, similarity thresholds).
+It supports file interactions, and document embedding.

 ![Roti Architecture](assets/Roti-Architecture-fix.gif)
 ---